 Others may tell you to fake it.
 I say be it.

 Remember! the impersonation of feeling self-confident and being self-confident are two completely different things.

-Also, being self-confident doesn’t mean being a self-absorbed royal sh8t bag.
+Also, being self-confident doesn’t mean being self-absorbed.

 Being a self-confident individual brings with it a quietly aggressive zen-like state that others will notice.

 In essence, you’ll become unmessable with, solid so – keep reading!